hvlck/kestrel/README.md

 See [this article](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox) from Mozilla.

+### Does Kestrel Collect Analytics or Data of Any Kind

+No, not now and not ever.

+### I Don't Understand Something

+Your best bet is the [wiki](https://github.com/EthanJustice/kestrel/wiki).

 ## Usage

-Kestrel is currently not listed on any addons store, and it will stay that way until **at least** 1.0.
-The current version can be found in the `version` key of the [manifest](https://github.com/EthanJustice/kestrel/blob/master/src/manifest.json).

 There's not much to see right now.
 The main part is activated with `Alt+Shift+Q`.
-Why Q?
+Why `Alt+Shift+Q`?
 All the keys can be hit with one hand.

 ### Development